Pillagerplayz/Bloxd.io-Icons/README.md

 1. Download the latest version of **Git** [here](https://git-scm.com/downloads) that is supported for your OS.
 2. Follow the installation instructions.
-3. After Git is downloaded, you are ready to continue.
+3. After **Git** is downloaded and added to PATH, you are ready to continue.
 4. Create a folder for all of your icons & images, eg. "Bloxd.io Icons".
 5. Open your computer's terminal or command line.
 6. In the terminal or command line, navigate to the location of your folder.